top of page

 WRITER-IN-RESIDENCE

-Every year, we partner with Astoria Visual Arts (AVA) to sponsor a week-long retreat at the Washington State home of Lisa Smith and Buzz Bissinger.
-Residents work on creative writing endeavors undisturbed by the outside world while enjoying the beauty of Willapa Bay.
+We partner with Astoria Visual Arts (AVA) annually to sponsor a week-long writing retreat.
+Residents work on creative writing endeavors undisturbed by the outside world while enjoying the beauty of the PNW coast.
 A reception and reading of the resident’s work are open to the public and scheduled at the AVA Gallery.

-The week of the residency will be determined by the program hosts and chosen writer.
-Lodging, daily lunches, and a stipend are provided.
-A reception and public reading will be held at the end of the residency at the AVA gallery in Astoria.
+The program hosts and chosen writer will determine the week of the residency.
+Lodging and a $250 stipend are provided.
+A reception and public reading will be held at the end of the residence at the AVA Gallery in Astoria.

 ELIGIBILITY